 So, how would one go about that?
 Here are a few ideas:

 - Run up and down the stairs.
-If your home has big flights of stairs, this is a great exercise for most dogs.
+If your home has big stairs and wants to try how to burn puppy energy indoors, this is a great exercise for most dogs.
 Just remember that it can be hard on your dog’s joints if he’s old or prone to joint pain.

 - Play hide & seek.
 Just like little kids, dogs can easily be taught how to play hide and seek and they love it.
 They are better at it than kids, because they are, well – dogs.
 But they love it nonetheless.

 - Set up an obstacle course.
-With a big enough living room, a table and several chairs you can create a cool obstacle course for a small dog.
+When you want to try how to exercise your dog in the winter, with a big enough living room, a table, and several chairs you can create a cool obstacle course for a small dog.
+There could be many fun ways to exercise your dog.

 - Fetch in a long corridor.
 Also for smaller dogs, if you have a long corridor or living room, you can easily play fetch indoors.